k3be/HD44780/Readme.md

 Thanks for explaining the wiring to Matt Hawkins (http://www.raspberrypi-spy.co.uk).

-The program written in C and uses the bcm2835 lib from Mike McCauley at http://www.airspayce.com/mikem/bcm2835/ So get a copy and compile the lib:
+The program is written in C and uses the bcm2835 lib from Mike McCauley at( http://www.airspayce.com/mikem/bcm2835/ ) So get a copy and compile the lib:

 ```